LindadeHaan/Functional-Programming/README.md

 __*How can I go further with my research?*__
 I can compare how many movies every company brought out and how many movies there are in the OBA system.

+Maybe I want to look at how many males and females wrote movies for Disney, Pixar and Dreamworks, but I have to figure out if that is relevant for my research.

 ## How to install
 You need to change directory in your terminal first to the folder where you want to install everything.
 Use cd in your terminal to get to the place where you want to install on you computer.
 Example: cd folder_name